lzy-h2o2/Nexus-Maven/README.md

-# Zndroid
+# Nexus-Maven
-a common lib pools for android
+a example for local maven use nexus